Difference Between Deficit vs Debt

-Both Deficits vs Debt are popular choices in the market; let us discuss some of the major differences:
+Both Deficits vs Debt are popular choices in the market:

 - The deficit is an annual excess expenditure amount spent over its revenue.
 The Debt represents the total outstanding due amount that occurred as a deficit over past years and the present year’s new loan amount.

 - If the money is spent pre-planned, at least the Budget Deficit can remain the same as periodical and structural.
 But Debt cannot be the same as it is not cyclical.

 - The deficit is for a single year, but Debt is not for a single year; it’s the accumulation of past and present Loan amounts.

 Deficit vs Debt Comparison Table

-Below is the 9 topmost comparison between Deficit vs Debt
+Below are the 9 topmost comparison between Deficit vs Debt

 |Descriptional||Excess Expenditures spent over the revenue by Government in a particular period of time.||Money that is borrowed or owned by one person or company or private/ public organizations from some form of money lenders.|